-Interests as a property developer or a close associate of a property developer close associate, in relation to a corporation or an individual, has the same meaning as it has in section 53 of the Electoral Funding Act 2018. property developer has the same meaning as it has in Division 7 of Part 3 of the Electoral Funding Act 2018.
+Interests as a property developer or a close associate of a property developer close associate, in relation to a corporation or an individual, has the same meaning as it has in section 53 of the Electoral Funding Act 2018.

 - 19. A person making a return under clause 4.18 of this Code must disclose whether they were a property developer, or a close associate of a corporation that, or an individual who, is a property developer, on the return date. - 20.
 For the purposes of clause 19 of this schedule: